 We’re “set up” from birth to try and make people love us.
 Why?
 Because without at least some care, we die.

-Trauma, childhood neglect and abuse, and all the other ways humans are mistreated can make it really and truly HARD for us to accept people where they are… especially if their behavior is “unacceptable” to us.
+Trauma, childhood neglect and abuse, and other mistreatments can make it really and truly HARD for us to accept people where they are… especially if their behavior is “unacceptable” to us.

 - We can try to “make” someone be considerate.